ortiztud/fmri_analysis_intro/Run_analyses.md

 6. Create condition files for each subject.
 7. Create confound files for each subject.
 8. Run the GLM for each subject (it takes a while).
-9. Run the loop through subjects to create the contrast files.
+9. (for process-specific) a.
+Run the loop through subjects to create the contrast files. b.Run the group analysis for ech contrast.
-10. Run the group analysis for ech contrast.
+   (for content-specific) Run retinotopy.